opencorenmr/opencorenmr-docs/blog/USBSetupOnLinux.md

 # USB setup on Linux
+Minor correction on 15 Oct 2018 by Kazuyuki Takeda
 Updated on 12 Oct 2018 by Kazuyuki Takeda
 Updated on 25 Aug 2018 by Kazuyuki Takeda
 Created on 26 Apr 2018 by Kazuyuki Takeda